 The additional twist was that each channel could (optionally) have a "live" time slot, where each week (or fortnight, month, year) the channel would be renewed.
 This aspect is intended to support co-viewing.
 In the channel-less future, that live social aspect is somewhat lost.
 A good modern example is when Netflix releases entire seasons in one drop, it also kills the social discussion of the TV programme.
 We don't know where everyone is up to so no one talks about it in case they spoil it for one another.
 BBC Together was designed to ensure that viewing could be paced, and also afforded the opportunity for communal (but remote) viewing.
 People could then discuss programmes live using chat rooms.
 Twitter wasn't invented yet (it was released 3 days after the project ended!), but things like hashtag discussions during live TV are a perfect example of how this is valuable.

-Of course, being the Web 2.0 days it was important to have everything in open formats - BBC Together feeds were available in iCal or RSS flavours.
+Of course, being the Web 2.0 days it was important to have everything in open formats - BBC Together feeds were available in ICS or RSS flavours.

-Unfortunately, BBC Together never made it past the commissioners (and the option period has long lapsed), however it is one of the projects that continually comes up in discussion as content providers try to build social services.
+Unfortunately, BBC Together never made it past the commissioners, however it is one of the projects that continually comes up in discussion as content providers try to build social services.
 It identified a lot of issues around increasing availability of content, and proposed some elegant solutions.